brown1d/coreos-baremetal/Documentation/bootkube.md

 ## Requirements

-Ensure that you've gone through the [bootcfg with rkt](getting-started-rkt.md) guide and understand the basics.
+Ensure that you've gone through the [bootcfg with rkt](getting-started-rkt.md) or [bootcfg with docker](getting-started-docker.md) guide and understand the basics.
 In particular, you should be able to:

-* Use rkt to start `bootcfg`
+* Use rkt or Docker to start `bootcfg`
 * Create a network boot environment with `coreos/dnsmasq`
 * Create the example libvirt client VMs